-After 40 years of a life-long relationship, iron-sulfur (Fe- S) proteins and paramagnetic NMR still maintain an active and fruitful "liaison".
-What makes them still connected with one another, and which secrets are yet to be revealed?
-And, last but not least, which is, between the two, the one that better counteracts the effect of time passing, keeping itself charming and interesting?
+After 40 years of a life-long relationship, iron-sulfur (Fe-S) proteins and paramagnetic NMR still maintain an active and fruitful "liaison".
+What makes them still connected one-another, which secrets are yet to be revealed?
+And, last but not least, which is, between the two, the one that better counteracts the effect of time passing, maintaining itself charming and interesting?

 It is a story with many players and scenarios.
-Indeed, the first NMR spectra of Fe-S proteins date back to 1970, when William Dale Phillips, Martin Poe, and Charles C. McDonald published, in a period of a few months, the NMR spectra of (i) the two $[Fe_4S_4]^{2+}$ clusters ferredoxin from C. Pasteurianum (Poe et al., 1970), (ii) the single $Fe^{3+}$ ion rubredoxin (Phillips et al., 1970a), (iii) C. vinosum [Fe4S4] HiPIP in both oxidation states (Phillips et al., 1970b), and (iv) parsley and spinach $[Fe_2S_2]$ cluster ferredoxins again in both oxidation states (Poe et al., 1971).
-Combined with Mössbauer, EPR, and magnetic susceptibility data (Dunham et al., 1971), the chemical shift properties of the paramagnetically shifted signals and their temperature dependencies were used to propose, with alternate fortune, models for the type of the Fe-S clusters and of their electronic structure within these proteins.
+Indeed, the first NMR spectra of Fe-S proteins date back to 1970, when W. D. Phillips, M. Poe and C. C. McDonald, published, in a few months period, the NMR spectra of: i) the two [Fe4S4]2+ clusters ferredoxin from C. Pasteurianum (Poe et al., 1970), ii) the single Fe3+ ion rubredoxin (Phillips et al., 1970a), iii) C. vinosum [Fe4S4] HiPIP in both oxidation states (Phillips et al., 1970b), and, iv) parsley and spinach [Fe2S2] cluster ferredoxins again in both oxidation states (Poe et al., 1971).
+Combined with Mössbauer, EPR and magnetic susceptibility data (Dunham et al., 1971), the chemical shift properties of the paramagnetically shifted signals and their temperature dependencies were used to propose, with alternate fortune, models for the type of the Fe-S clusters and of their electronic structure within these proteins.
 This series of papers is a landmark for both NMR of paramagnetic systems and for Fe-S proteins.
-Only 1 year earlier, the first interpretation of the NMR spectra of paramagnetic proteins appeared for cytochrome c (Kowalsky, 1965; McDonald et al., 1969; Wüthrich, 1969), and very few articles were available on paramagnetic NMR spectra of transition metal complexes (Holm et al., 1966; La Mar and Sacconi, 1968; Sacconi and Bertini, 1966).
-The first NMR spectra of non-heme metalloproteins showed everyone the huge potential of NMR spectroscopy, capable of combining on the one hand the information on the electronic structure of the paramagnetic center and, on the other hand, its unique ability to identify individual hydrogen atoms within the protein framework.
-These features were extremely attractive for biochemists and biophysicists engaged in the understanding of Fe-S proteins.
+Only one year earlier, the first interpretation of the NMR spectra of paramagnetic proteins appeared for cytochrome c (Kowalsky, 1965; McDonald et al., 1969; Wüthrich, 1969), and a very few articles were available on paramagnetic NMR spectra of transition metal complexes (Holm et al., 1966; La Mar and Sacconi, 1968; Sacconi and Bertini, 1966).
+The first NMR spectra of non-heme metalloproteins showed everyone the huge potential of NMR spectroscopy, capable to combine, on the one hand the information on the electronic structure of the paramagnetic center and on the other hand, its unique ability to identify individual hydrogen atoms within the protein frame.
+These features were extremely attractive for biochemists and biophysicists engaged into the understanding of Fe-S proteins.
 It was therefore soon clear that NMR spectroscopy could provide very useful contributions to the description of these systems (Beinert et al., 1997; Beinert and Albracht, 1982).
 The playground opened!

-For about 25 years, 1D NMR experiments provided a sensitive fingerprint to address the type of Fe-S cluster present in a protein and its oxidation state.
-Eventually, the combination of NMR, EPR, Mössbauer, and optical spectroscopies succeeded in converting a contest for the "best fingerprint technique" into a synergy of complementary spectroscopic tools (Garcia-Serres et al., 2018; Hagen, 2018).
-Electronic structure, electron transfer properties, magnetic couplings among the cluster iron ions, role of hydrogen bonds surrounding the cluster, and driving factors of valence localization/delocalization have been some of the major aspects successfully described (Banci et al., 1993; Bertini et al., 1997; Gaillard et al., 2002; Johnson et al., 2005; Nettesheim et al., 1983; Oh and Markley, 1990).
+For about 25 years, one dimensional NMR experiments provided a sensitive fingerprint to address the type of Fe-S cluster present in a protein and its oxidation state.
+Eventually, the combination of NMR, EPR, Mössbauer and optical spectroscopies succeeded to convert a contest for the "best fingerprint technique" into a synergy of complementary spectroscopic tools (Garcia-Serres et al., 2018; Hagen, 2018).
+Electronic structure, electron transfer properties, magnetic couplings among the cluster iron ions, role of hydrogen bonds surrounding the cluster, driving factors of valence localization/delocalization, have been some of the major aspects successfully described (Banci et al., 1993; Bertini et al., 1997; Gaillard et al., 2002; Johnson et al., 2005; Nettesheim et al., 1983; Oh and Markley, 1990).